-Internationally renowned architect Arata Isozaki is a recipient of several architectural awards, including a gold medal from the Royal Institute of British Architects for his contribution to international architecture.
+Internationally renowned architect Arata Isozaki is a recipient of several architectural awards, including the coveted Pritzker Architecture Prize for 2019, a gold medal from the Royal Institute of British Architects for his contribution to international architecture.
 He served on the jury of the Aga Khan Award for Architecture and the Pritzker Architecture Prize, and as visiting professor at universities in Japan and the United States, including the University of California at Los Angeles, the Rhode Island School of Design, Columbia University and the University of Hawaii.
 Isozaki's notable design projects include Team Disney, Orlando; the Kyoto Concert Hall, Japan; the Museum of Contemporary Art, Los Angeles; the 1992 Olympic Games Main Sports Hall, Barcelona; the Brooklyn Museum Extension, New York; and Weill Cornell Medical College, Qatar.

 UCA utilises an in-house Agency Construction Management (ACM) approach, in which the University's management team engages and directly manages several contractors handling specific work packages.